-- The Mission_Area is required for all for Product Observational products - Mission_Information: - mission_phase_name is mandatory.
-"Not Applicable" may be used with agreement of the mission Archive Scientist e.g. ground based supporting data obtained in parallel with flight data.
-Validation rules are be added by each mission under the responsibility of the Archive Scientist. - sub-instrument_type The PSA has adopted the IPDA instrument type list and the value will be validated against the list below.
-Note the instrument_type attribute in the PDS instrument class must adhere to the PDS validation rule (see below).
-This attribute is optional but its use is strongly encouraged where applicable. - spacecraft_clock_start/stop_count Both the UTC time and Spacecraft Clock count should be included in the labels.
-The spacecraft clock count is from the PSA Mission Information class and the UTC is in the PDS Time_Coordinates class. - Observation_Context (not mandatory for PSA but may be enforced at mission level) - o instrument_pointing_mode - the following values are allowed: Surface, Atmosphere, Limb, No pointing, Space - if you feel these values do not adequately describe your data, contact the relevant mission archive scientist o instrument_pointing_description mandatory if instrument_pointing_mode is included o observation_identifier
+- type The PSA has adopted the IPDA instrument type list and the value will be validated against the list below.
+Note the instrument\type attribute in the PDS instrument class must adhere to the PDS validation rule (see below).
+This attribute is optional but its use is strongly encouraged where applicable, and may be enforced at the mission level. - subtype is a free-text attribute in which more information can be given about the instrument type.
+For example is type is Magnetometer, subtype could add "dual fluxgate" or similar. - Observation\Context (not mandatory for PSA but may be enforced at mission level) - o instrument\pointing\mode - the following values are allowed: Surface, Atmosphere, Limb, No pointing, Space - if you feel these values do not adequately describe your data, contact the relevant mission archive scientist - instrument\pointing\description - mandatory if instrument\pointing\mode is included - observation\identifier - this field is used to record the identifier of the planned observation generating the labelled data - consult the mission archive scientist for the format and source of this ID.